 People need feedback to know how their actions and behaviors impact those around them, but delivering constructive feedback is a bit of art and science.
 In this guide, we walk through everything you need to know to develop, collect, and deliver feedback appropriately.

-- Chapter 2: What is constructive feedback?
+- What is constructive feedback?
 We start by covering the basics of feedback, including types of feedback, the qualities of effective feedback, and how to ask for feedback.

-- Chapter 3: Peer constructive feedback.
+- Peer constructive feedback.
 Giving and receiving feedback among peers in the workplace is a lot like the process between a manager and employee, but it does have a unique context.

-- Chapter 4: Employee constructive feedback.
+- Employee constructive feedback.
 If you’re looking for tips on delivering feedback to employees, this is the chapter for you.
 There’s great advice on how best to approach the process and when.

 Remember to bookmark this guide for later reference.
 You never know when you might need to brush up on giving feedback or want to try a new feedback style.